kanna-sakthi27/zabbix-addon-zendesk/README.md

 # zabbix-addon-zendesk
-This code was writen to create/update/close tickets in zendesk on based on mentoned triger IDs
+This code was writen to create/update/close tickets in zendesk on based on mentioned trigger IDs

 ## Requirments
 1. jq installed on zabbix server